 The main trail in the canyon is an out-and-back, meaning you can go as far as you like before turning around to depart the way you came.
 The most popular turnaround is Pratt Cabin, which covers 4.8 miles round-trip in a mix of sunny and shaded sections on mostly level terrain.

 If you have the stamina, I’d recommend going farther.
 “The Grotto” is the next turnaround point; that’s a pleasant add-on for a total of 6.8 miles round-trip, but the trail isn’t materially different in that extra section.
-Nope, you’ve got to go beyond that, to wear the trail starts leading uphill to “The Notch” or all the way up to the ridgeline.
-I had wanted to reach the top, 14.8 miles total, but hiking alone, I gave up at one of the many false summits along the way.
+Nope, you’ve got to go beyond that, to where the trail starts leading uphill to “The Notch” or all the way up to the ridgeline.
+I wanted to reach the top, 14.8 miles total, but hiking alone, I gave up at one of the many false summits along the way.

 A Note About the Salt Basin Dunes

 From a separate entrance in Guadalupe Mountains National Park, there’s a lesser-known section of the park known for it’s soft sand dunes.
 It’ll take you over an hour to drive here from McKittrick Canyon and represents a pretty big detour on your drive back to El Paso, but I saw some stunning sunset photos from the area.

 This might be a nice alternative if you’re not also heading to White Sands (detailed below).
 I passed on it due to the distance involved since I had been to both White Sands earlier in the week as well as Salamayuca Dunes (across the border in Chihuahua, Mexico and frankly, nearly impossible to reach without a private 4WD car).

 One of the newest national parks in the USA, this is a one trick pony.
 White Sands is home to white gypsum sand dunes that stretch as far as the eye can see, but without the diversity that most parks offer.
 It’s stunning and worth a visit, but trust me when I say that you don’t need an extended stay.